nordcloud/serverless-mocha-plugin/README.md

   wrapper.init(liveFunction);
 ```

 NOTE: Live running does not currently work.
-Waiting for serverless 1.0 to finalize / have required env variables available
+Need to finalize / have required env variables available

 ### Running tests